0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 ### When will the **Claim Stake** button be enabled?

-Yes, under the Claim Stake button you would see a note on how many checkpoints are pending before the Claim Stake button would be enabled.
+Under the **Claim Stake** button you should see a note on how many checkpoints are pending before the **Claim Stake** button is enabled.
 Every checkpoint takes approximately 30 minutes.
 However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.

 ![Figure: Unbound ](../../../img/pos/unbond.png)